cartond/setlist-to-spotify-playlist/README.md

-# spotify-profile-demo
+# Setlist to Spotify Playlist

+TL;DR - Let user's search and find an artist's conecert setlist and create a Spotify playlist for them of those songs.

+`npm run dev`

+---
+### Background
 A couple years ago, I built an app to search a musical artist's setlist and it would then create a Spotify playlist on my account.
 This was useful when going to concerts and having an idea of what you were going to hear.
 Fast forward a little bit and Covid had shut down all gatherings like concerts.
 The repo (private now) went stale.
 This is to recreate it but make it better too.

+---

-Golden Path Flow:
+### Golden Path Flow:
 - User auth's Spotify token
 - User searches for an artist
 - User selects a venue/set